adobe-target/documentation/feature-flagging.md

 ## Create an Activity

 Now let's create an A/B activity with that offer.
 For detailed steps on creating an activity see the previous lesson.
 The activity will only need one audience for this example.
 In a live scenario, you may want to build out specific custom audiences for specific feature roll-outs, then set the activity to use those audiences.
-In this example, we'll just allocate to a percentage of all users.
+In this example, we'll just allocate traffic 50/50 (50% to visitors who would see the feature updates, and 50% to visitors who would see a standard experience).
 Here is the configuration for the activity:

 (1) Name the Activity to "Feature Flag"
 (2) Select the "wetravel_feature_flag_recs" location
-(3) Change the content to the "Feature Flag v1" JSON offer (4) Select "Next" to advance to Targeting
+(3) Change the content to the "Feature Flag v1" JSON offer

 ![Feature Flag Activity Config](assets/feature_flag_activity.jpg)

 Create a second experience that uses the default content

-(5) Select "Add Experience" to add experience B
+(4) Select "Add Experience" to add experience B
-(6) Select the "wetravel_feature_flag_recs" location
+(5) Select the "wetravel_feature_flag_recs" location
-(7) Leave "Default Content" for the content
+(6) Leave "Default Content" for the content
-(8) Select "Next" to advance to Targeting
+(7) Select "Next" to advance to Targeting

 ![Feature Flag Activity Config](assets/feature_flag_activity_2.jpg)

-On the Targeting screen, verify that the Traffic Allocation method is set to "Auto-allocate to best experience" setting.
+On the Targeting screen, verify that the Traffic Allocation method is set to the default setting (Manual) and that each experience has the default 50% allocation.

-(9) Select "Next" to advance to "Goals & Settings"
+(8) Select "Next" to advance to "Goals & Settings"

 ![Feature Flag Activity Config](assets/feature_flag_activity_3.jpg)

 On the Goals & Settings screen, set the Primary Goal under Reporting Settings:

-(10) Set the Primary Goal to Conversion
+(9) Set the Primary Goal to Conversion
-(11) Set the action to "Viewed an Mbox".
+(10) Set the action to "Viewed an Mbox".
 We'll use the "wetravel_context_dest" location.
-(12) Select "Save & Close"
+(11) Select "Save & Close"

 ![Feature Flag Activity Config](assets/feature_flag_activity_4.jpg)